spamegg1/reviews/README.md

 Wow this course was HARD.
 The easiest part for me was close to the ending where it goes into number theory (Euler phi function and such).
 The last part of the course is just setting you up for Cryptography 2, the next course, which I'm told is even more math heavy.
 Yikes!

 Even though I used to teach math, this course was really hard for me because the math is done in a non-rigorous, hand-wavy fashion.
 All the definitions (of semantic security, security against existential forgery, and MANY other definitions) are in terms of "negligible" probabilities; so you never make precise probability calculations; instead you say "well this looks negligible, so that will be negligible" and so on.
 It was so vague and hand-wavy I could not deal with it.
+It relies on "intuitive probability" but I just don't get probability; I'm impossible to build intuition for it.

 There is a companion textbook but it is so wordy it's unreadable.
 The explanations in the videos are somewhat quick and gloss over the details so they went over my head.
 To do the exams I had to keep re-reading the PDF slides many many times over and over.
 You can attempt the exams only 3 times within 24 hours, and each time some questions are randomized/changed.
 THAT SUCKS.
+Really hard questions too: in some questions there are 6-8 check-boxes, all optional, and you have to get ALL of them right (all the ones that should be checked should be checked, and all the ones that should not be checked should not be checked).

 You learn the design of many, many, many ciphers.
 It's super technical and complicated and hard to understand and sometimes boring.
 You learn about secrecy, integrity, authenticity, and other cryptography concepts.